Vitello Tonnato

 Step 9:

-Add one half of anchovy fillet to the mayonnaise base.
-For me, this amount turned out to be quite enough, but here it's a matter of taste, if you really like anchovies, then you can add more.
+Add half an anchovy fillet to the mayonnaise base.
+That was plenty for me, but it's a matter of taste — if you love anchovies, add more.

 Step 10:

-And the final stage is canned tuna.
-I didn't have fillets, but pieces, so I previously removed the ridges and large bones from the fish.
+And the final step: canned tuna.
+Mine wasn't fillets but chunks, so I removed the spines and large bones from the fish first.

 Step 11: